 You must pass sufficient modules for progression to be allowed to take a period of study abroad, and in some schools you may need to achieve certain grades to be allowed to study abroad.
 You are advised to check with your School Erasmus/Study Abroad

 Coordinator what the requirements are in your particular case.
-A list of coordinators can be found on the last two pages of this handbook.
+A list of coordinators can be found on the last two pages of the handbook, on Canvas.

-You are therefore advised NOT to book flights until such time that you know you have satisfied academic and school requirements, including the outcome of any referred assessments, and that the school has confirmed you can go.
+You are advised NOT to book flights or apply for Visas until you know you have satisfied academic and school requirements, including the outcome of any referred assessments, and that the school has confirmed you can go.

-Also, you are not allowed to go unless you have a completed learning agreement duly approved by both UH and the partner institution.
+You must complete all documents required including a learning agreement, duly approved by both UH and the partner institution.